Wallis16/Data-Visualization-using-Python/README.md

 ### Udemy_Data-Visualization-using-Python

-There are 4 files, where you can find what is shown in these images.
+There are 4 files, where you can find what is shown below:

 ![1](https://user-images.githubusercontent.com/26671424/58062068-4a424280-7b4f-11e9-934d-42aa946c2b93.png)